 Established in 1989, they supply and produce a variety of artisan West Country cheeses.
 They have their own range of cheeses, which are kept in the shop’s underground cellar, allowing them to mature and develop for a wonderful unique characteristic and flavour.

 Country Cheeses have a number of award-winning cheeses and have previously won the prestigious National Retail Cheese Award twice.
 In May 2011, they were awarded Gold at the Devon County Show for their Cave Aged Yarg.

-Philip Warren is a butcher for Rare Breeds Survival Trust.
-Situated in Launceston in Cornwall, the company established in 1979 but has previously been a butchers since 1880.
+Philip Warren is a butcher for The Rare Breeds Survival Trust.
+Situated in Launceston in Cornwall, the company has previously been a butchers since 1880.

-They supply a range of meat to the Horn of Plenty.
-All their beef is directly bought from local farms stretching from Bodmin Moor to Dartmoor.
-They also supply single suckled beef (not dairy) from traditional beef breeds farmed in a natural way, fed on grass.
+They supply a range of meats to The Horn of Plenty.
+All their beef is directly bought from local farms from Bodmin Moor to Dartmoor.
+They also supply single suckled beef from traditional beef breeds fed on grass.

-Phillip Warren are professional butchers who also have a farm, and have a core group of approximately 120 different farmers who all supply them with livestock throughout the year, which provides seasonality and a supply chain which is tailored to their customer’s needs.
+Phillip Warren are professional butchers who also have a farm, and have a core group of approximately 120 different farmers, who all each supply them with livestock throughout the year, which provides seasonality and a supply chain that is tailored to their customer’s needs.
 They are very passionate about using and supporting local farmers.

 Beautiful independently owned 4-star country house hotel with a 2 AA Rosette fine dining restaurant

 Bespoke wedding venue with luxury rooms, exquisite grounds, tantalising food and dedicated service.

 A fantastic range of enticing offers and events designed to help you relax and unwind.